US STOCKS-Wall St extends rally on signs of ebbing Fed rate hikes

 By Stephen Culp

-NEW YORK, Oct 25 (Reuters) - Wall Street advanced on Tuesday as soft economic data hinted that the Fed's aggressive policy is taking effect, while falling benchmark Treasury yields boosted the rally's momentum.
+NEW YORK, Oct 25 (Reuters) - U.S. stocks closed sharply higher on Tuesday as soft economic data hinted that the Fed's aggressive policy is taking effect, while falling benchmark Treasury yields boosted the rally's momentum.

-All three major U.S. stock indexes were on track for their third session of gains, with market-leading megacaps providing the most upside muscle.
-The S&P 500 has reclaimed nearly 8% from the trough of its Oct.
-12 close.

-The rally was being driven by "a combination of lower (Treasury) yields and investors returning to the zone of expecting a Fed pivot, part of which points to what the Fed governors are saying, and part could be attributed to softer economic data," said Ross Mayfield, investment strategy analyst at Baird in Louisville, Kentucky.
+"There’s increasing discussion about a light at the end of the tunnel for Fed rate hikes," said Bill Merz, head of capital market research at U.S. Bank Wealth Management in Minneapolis.
+Merz also cautioned that it wouldn't be known for some time whether decades-high inflation was "decisively headed toward the Fed’s target."

 A mixed brew of earnings and downbeat forecasts, usually a negative for markets, suggested the barrage of interest rate hikes from the Fed is beginning to be felt, raising hopes that the central bank could pull back on the size of rate hikes after its Nov.
 1-2 policy meeting.